aymanbazyan/Asynchronous-js-course-remastered/README.md

 Countries info application made for learning from jonas schmeddman's JavaScript course, added some extra stuff:- 1-Search feature, 2-Clear button, 3-Where am i Button, 4-Showing all neigbour countries when searching, 5-Added Debounce feature to make search for countries easier 6-Fixed the counries container div

 https://asynchronous-js-course-remastered.netlify.app/

+# Note: the code is noodle, full of comments, unorganized, because i made it while learning